 It is the school’s aim to make sure everyone can enjoy the benefits of this in the safest way possible.
-Please find some useful advice and links below.
+Please find some useful advice and links in the tabs below.

 BY PHONE: If the bullying is happening by phone, contact the mobile phone company.
 All UK mobile operators have nuisance call centres and procedures in place to deal with such incidents.